 The Flipped Classroom

-According to the University of Texas at Austin, a flipped class is one that inverts the typical cycle of content acquisition and application, so that students gain necessary knowledge before class and instructors guide students to actively and interactively clarify and apply that knowledge during class.
+According to the University of Texas at Austin, a flipped class is one that inverts the typical cycle of content acquisition and application, so that students gain necessary knowledge independently before class, and during class instructors guide students to actively and interactively clarify and apply that knowledge.

-- 7 Things You Should Know About Flipped Classrooms
+- 7 Things You Should Know About HyFlex, primer from Educause, 2010